Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The guidance for this process involves gathering all necessary documentation, completing the relevant application forms, and submitting them to the appropriate authorities, typically the Irish embassy or consulate.

-Citizenship through descent from Irish grandparent
+Irish Citizenship by descent grandparent

 Individuals seeking Irish citizenship through descent from an Irish grandparent must meet specific requirements and follow a precise application process.
 To qualify, the applicant’s grandparent must have been born on the island of Ireland, and documentary evidence such as the grandparent’s birth certificate and marriage certificate (if applicable) must be provided.
 Additionally, the applicant must demonstrate a genuine link to Irish culture, including language or cultural ties.